Thank you for considering the University of Michigan Bioinformatics Program!

 The Accelerated Master’s Degree Program is an excellent way for UM undergraduates to acquire applicable knowledge and skills in bioinformatics as they complete their studies, plus explore overlapping interests.
 Students start taking Bioinformatics graduate-level courses while in their senior year of UM undergraduate study.
 Students complete both their undergraduate degree and a Bioinformatics Master’s degree within five years.
 Undergraduates who are pursuing a dual degree are ineligible for the Bioinformatics AMDP.
 A one-page AMDP information sheet can be found here.

 Students must submit an online application in their junior year of undergraduate study (or approximately 18 months before finishing requirements).
+Include the Rackham AMDP Election Form with your application as this will indicate your anticipated course of study.
 The application deadline is April 1.

-Dr. Stephen Guest is the primary advisor for AMDP students; interested UM students should make advising appointments with him prior to applying to determine a course of study to include with the application.
+Dr. Stephen Guest and Dr. Cristina Mitrea are the primary advisors for AMDP students; interested UM students should make advising appointments with one of them prior to applying to determine a course of study (included with the application).
 Further details and application requirements can be found on our Graduate Admissions page.

 Accepted students enroll in the Bioinformatics AMDP during the last year of undergraduate study.
 For the 5th year, AMDP students enroll in Rackham as an MS student.

 - Undergraduate majors in Biology, MCDB (formerly CMB), LSI, Math, or CSE are encouraged.
 Other majors are allowed, if their home department permits and all other criteria can be met.

 - A minimum 3.2 GPA is required for admission and the duration of undergraduate studies.